Security and freedom are not opposites. Respect for fundamental rights is an essential condition, a vital component of security.

 ~ Roch Tassé, International Civil Liberties Monitoring Group

 In the wake of the September 11, 2001 attacks in New York and Washington, Canada, along with many other countries, enacted anti-terrorism legislation along lines recommended by the United States.
-Quakers joined other civil society groups to form the International Civil Liberties Monitoring Group (ICLMG), and examine Canada’s new anti-terrorism leglislation.
-We concluded that it was developed to appease anxieties rather than to answer any evident need within Canada; and that pre-existing Canadian and international law was already more than sufficient for purposes of reasonable security.
+Quakers joined other civil society groups to form the International Civil Liberties Monitoring Group (ICLMG) to examine Canada’s new anti-terrorism strategies.

-Both through intention and poor drafting, we found the legislation to be likely to have damaging effects, which continue to be witnessed and tracked by ICLMG.
-These effects include the criminalization of dissent, and disproportionate threats to those already vulnerable as members of minority groups: immigrants, naturalized Canadians, refugees, Muslims and Indigenous peoples.
+Both through intention and poor drafting, we found the legislation to be likely to have damaging effects.
+Sadly, we were right, and such effects continue to be witnessed and tracked by ICLMG today.
+These effects include the criminalization of dissent, “rendition” (i.e. removing people from Canada) to torture, and surveillance and assumed guilt of already vulnerable members of minority groups: immigrants, naturalized Canadians, refugees, Muslims, and Indigenous people.

 Following the consensus of ICLMG members, we have joined in numerous cases and campaigns such as this.
 Individual Friends have also taken actions like standing surety for bail for persons accused based on secret evidence, attending court hearings to witness the struggle for due process, and contributing funds for humanitarian assistance and legal costs.

-Stay up to date on civil liberties concerns from extra-judicial killing to no-fly lists by signing up for the regularly emailed News Digest of the International Civil Liberties Monitoring Group.
+Stay up to date on civil liberties concerns from extra-judicial killings to no-fly lists by signing up for the regularly emailed News Digest of the International Civil Liberties Monitoring Group.